KarelKubat/his/README.txt

     will only log it as occurring at different timestamps; it won't duplicate everything.
 This even holds true for arguments (parts of a command line).
 E.g., two commands `ls -l /tmp' and 'ls -l /usr' will be stored by re-using the parts 'ls' and '-l'.
-See also the data model section below.
+See also DATAMODEL.txt in the distribution archive.

   Importing
   ---------